NASAWorldWind/WorldWindServerKit/README.md

 Then point your browser to http://localhost:8080/wwgs/index.html to access the GeoServer web admin interface.

-## Using the OGC GeoPackage support
+## OGC GeoPackage
 The WWSK adds support for reading OGC GeoPackages in GeoServer.
 WWSK manifests the "GeoPackage (mosaic) [OGC Compliant]" raster data source for OGC GeoPackages.

-The "GeoPackage (mosaic)" raster data source is the native GeoServer/GeoTools GeoPackage which uses a tiling scheme other than the one prescribed in the OGC GeoPackage Encoding Standard (http://www.geopackage.org/spec/).
+The "GeoPackage (mosaic)" raster data source is the native GeoServer/GeoTools GeoPackage extension which is not compatible with GeoPackages conforming to the OGC GeoPackage Encoding Standard (http://www.geopackage.org/spec/).
+Do not use this data source for OGC GeoPackages.

-### Reading an OGC GeoPackage
+### Reading
+TODO: Write instructions.

-### Writing an OGC GeoPackage
+### Writing
-TBD.
-Not tested.
+TBD: Not Tested.

 ## GeoWebCache
+The WWSK has integrated support the GeoWebCache (GWC) enabled by default.
+Tile Caching options available on Layers are applicable.

+## SRS
+WMS supported SRS have been limited to the following EPSG codes mentioned in the NSG Profile:
+4326, 3395, 4979, 5041, 5042, 5773, 5714, 5715

 ## Bugs
 NASA WorldWind uses [GitHub Issues](https://github.com/NASAWorldWind/WorldWindServerKit/issues) for issue tracking.